Giratena/Succubus-Duel-English-Translation/README.md

 (Current Percentage of Game Translated: 30% complete)

 # How to contribute/test the translation
+- Anyone is welcome to add/help to the translation if they wish!
+- Checkout Issues/Pull Requests, or alternatively send a message on discord ^^
 - Clone the Repo and then copy your game files into the repo and you're done!
   - Any edits or change in the repo will also be reflected in your game.
   - Push and pull from "Develop" to get updates as they happen.